blackeagle0188/Vape-Store/README.md

 4. Publish your store and start selling!

 ## Customization
-The [Store Name] theme is highly customizable.
+The Dawn theme is highly customizable.
 You can modify the following aspects:
 - Header and footer
 - Homepage layout and content
 - Product pages